Miguel Hernández University of Elche: Internationalization

 One of the primary objectives of the UMH is its internationalization.
 To accomplish this, the University has increased its number of agreements with foreign universities in recent years, which has resulted in an increment of incoming and outgoing students and exchanges of faculty and researchers.
 UMH is continuously interested in fostering its international relations and expanding its number of foreign partners.

 The UMH organizes language courses in English, French, German, Italian, Portuguese, and Spanish as a foreign language.
 Students can take the DELE examination, the Diploma de Español como Lengua Extranjera (Diploma of Spanish as a Foreign Language), at the UMH, which is a certification from the Cervantes Institute with international recognition.

+Controversies

+Academic Plagiarism and Institutional Silence Case.

+The university has faced international criticism over its handling of academic integrity and the protection of intellectual property.
+In 2026, a formal complaint was brought against a Miguel Hernández University (UMH) professor, Joaquín Moreno, who was accused of plagiarizing a botanical teaching methodology known as the "Taylor Swift Method," developed by Brazilian researcher Gláucia Lidiane Silva from the Federal University of Rio Grande do Norte (UFRN).

+Despite being presented with evidence that the professor utilized the method in a book chapter without proper attribution, UMH administration allegedly failed to take disciplinary action or issue a formal retraction, continuing to promote the work as an internal creation.
+Furthermore, university officials drew scrutiny after they reportedly instructed the affected Brazilian researcher to drop the matter and cease discussing the incident.
+Critics cited the incident as an example of institutional protectionism and systemic bias against researchers from the South Global.